bjoerge/observable-props/README.md

 # Changelog

 ## 2.0.0
 Instead of manually tracking props/subscriptions, this version is implemented as an operator that builds on other operators.
-This means compatibility with zen-observable is dropped (for now).
+This means compatibility with zen-observable is dropped (at least for now).

 It still can be configured to work with any other observable as long as it implements the following (non standard) static methods:
 - `from`